AdaCore/training_material/courses/rust_essentials/080_pattern_matching/01_patterns.rst

     _ => {}
   }

-  // Procedural: Step-by-step instructions (What patterns avoid) if point.x == 0 {
+  // Procedural: Step-by-step instructions (what patterns avoid) if point.x == 0 {
     let ver = point.y;
     println!("On Y axis at {ver}");